 In the article the private facilities are referred to as “McTrainers” in an attempt to associate the product of private academies with “fast food” quality, where I suppose we are to assume the opposite comparison, that the 16 week academy course with green dogs and unskilled handlers would in fact produce a gourmet meal.
 Now, I have seen great dogs produced in both environments, so I don’t think generalizing is necessarily a useful activity.
 In fact I found the article to be divisive and completely to have missed the point of steering administrators towards the real issue in selecting a training program: quality training so that they can employ productive and well informed K9 units.

 Considering that the author runs one of the 16 week academies, it seems to be rather thinly veiled advertisement to police administrators to send people his way, rather than to private companies.
 In today’s world with competition at an all time high, we are all scrambling to justify our existence.
 One approach I suppose would be by trying to keep your job secure by trashing all the competition, as this article came across.
 However, one just might take another route and strive to produce the best product and service possible and make he best guarantees so that you are the most competitive supplier in the market.
 This is the approach I try to take every day as the CEO of Tarheel Canine.
-You will never find me talking anyone down.
-I prefer to concentrate on what I have control over, and that is my work.

 Now, that said and being that I run a private training company, I took a certain amount of offense to the broad brush used to paint all private companies as producing a rushed and therefore poor quality product.
 Let’s be fair, there are poorly trained police dogs everywhere, certainly not only from private companies, either.
 I don’t necessarily believe that the type of academy you go through, whether it is a 16 week academy with green handlers starting with green dogs, or with a private company is really the issue.